 Publication of medical device regulatory decisions (including IVDs)

-Abolition of requirement for TGA conformity assessment for Australian manufacturers of lower Class medical devices (including IVDs).
+Abolition of the requirement for TGA conformity assessment for Australian manufacturers of lower-Class medical devices (including IVDs).

 Under the new proposals, the TGA will: